wiggitywhitney/vibe_practice/docs/journal/engineering-journal.md

   - Modified the `Rainbow` component (`src/components/Rainbow.jsx`) to accept an `isSpiderPresent` prop and adjust its opacity to 75% when a spider is present, and 100% otherwise.
 This involved updating the component logic and its tests (`src/__tests__/components/Rainbow.test.jsx`).
 A new CSS file (`src/components/Rainbow.css`) was created and imported to support its styling.
   - Resolved various import and rendering issues, such as ensuring `AddSpiderButton` was imported as a default export in `App.jsx` and creating `Rainbow.css` when it was missing.

+- **Application Integration & Refinement (Task 7):**
+  - Successfully integrated `SpiderImage` and `SurpriseSpider` components into `App.jsx`, ensuring conditional rendering based on `selectSpiderType` and correct passing of `rainbowWidth`.
+  - Resolved issues with `rainbowWidth` calculation by implementing `React.forwardRef` in the `Rainbow` component, allowing `App.jsx` to correctly obtain the Rainbow's `offsetWidth`.
+This fixed the bug where spiders were rendered with 0 width.
+  - Verified that `AddSpiderButton` correctly toggles spider visibility and updates its text.
+  - Confirmed that the `Rainbow` component's opacity changes as expected when a spider is present.
+  - Cleaned up debugging `console.log` statements from `App.jsx`, `SpiderImage.jsx`, and `SurpriseSpider.jsx`.
+  - All functional requirements for Task 7 (Implement Main App Component Integration) were completed and verified.

 - **Testing Infrastructure & Process:**
   - Standardized the location for component tests to `src/__tests__/components/`.
 This involved moving `SpiderImage.test.jsx` and ensuring future component tests follow this convention.
   - Updated Taskmaster tasks (Task 3: `SpiderImage`, Task 4: `SurpriseSpider`) to reflect the correct test file paths.

+- **Task Management:**
+  - Added a new task (Task 13: Refine `AddSpiderButton` styling) to address the button overlapping the `SurpriseSpider` image and to make its background transparent.
+  - Marked Task 7 as "done".

+- **Version Control:**
+  - Synced all changes related to Task 7 completion, Jest configuration, and new task addition to the remote repository.
+The commit message was: "feat: Complete app integration and add button styling task".

 - **Journaling Process & Documentation:**
   - Further refined `docs/journal/JOURNAL_INSTRUCTIONS.md` to provide more explicit guidance on several key aspects of the journaling process.
 This included: